Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data: Supplementary Materials

 \subsection{Relaxing Time-Limited Direct Effects}

-We can relax the assumption that time-limited direct effects do not apply to all items in each $\bm{Y}_i$.
+We can relax the assumption that time-limited direct effects apply to all items in each $\bm{Y}_i$, allowing them to instead affect only a subset of items.
 In Figure~\ref{fig:relax} (a), additional directed edges from $T_1$ to each $\bm{Y}_i$ represent scenarios where $T_1$ has time-limited direct effects on only a subset of the items in $\bm{Y}_i$; the effect of $T_1$ on $\bm{Y}_i$ for $i > 2$ operates exclusively through $T_2$ for the other items.
 Specifying the antidepressant example in the Introduction, antidepressants may not directly affect anhedonia (a specific rating scale item) a year after discontinuation in active major depression\cite{Treadway11}, even if they can directly influence other symptoms.

-Achieving conditional independence between $T_1$ and $\bm{Y}_i\alpha$ (after adjusting for $T_2$ and $\bm{X}$) accomplishes two objectives: \begin{enumerate}[label=(\alph*),leftmargin=7.2mm] \item We remove latent confounding between $T_1$ and each $\bm{Y}_i\alpha$, and thus between $T_2$ and each $\bm{Y}_i\alpha$ due to shared latent confounders with $T_1$. \item We eliminate any direct causal effect of $T_1$ on each $\bm{Y}_i\alpha$. \end{enumerate} Graphically, this approach blocks all (a) non-causal and (b) direct causal paths from $T_1$ to each $\bm{Y}_i\alpha$, enabling unbiased estimation of the causal effect of $T_2$ on each $\bm{Y}_i\alpha$ (Figure~\ref{fig:relax} (b)).
+Achieving conditional independence between $T_1$ and $\bm{Y}_i\alpha$ (after adjusting for $T_2$ and $\bm{X}$) accomplishes two objectives: \begin{enumerate}[label=(\alph*),leftmargin=7.2mm] \item We remove latent confounding between $T_1$ and each $\bm{Y}_i\alpha$, and thus between $T_2$ and each $\bm{Y}_i\alpha$ due to shared latent confounders with $T_1$. \item We eliminate any direct causal effect of $T_1$ on each $\bm{Y}_i\alpha$. \end{enumerate} Graphically, this approach eliminates the statistical influence of both (a) non-causal paths and (b) direct causal paths from $T_1$ to each $\bm{Y}_i\alpha$, enabling unbiased estimation of the causal effect of $T_2$ on each $\bm{Y}_i\alpha$ (Figure~\ref{fig:relax} (b)).